Chuck Leavell: Tree farmer and conservationist

 In addition to his musical career, Leavell is a tree farmer in Twiggs County outside Macon, Georgia, an occupation that began when his wife, Rose Lane Leavell, inherited land in the early 1980s.
 Together they created Charlane Plantation, now a 2500-acre award-winning Tree Farm and hunting preserve.
 The Leavells are two-time Georgia Tree Farmers of the Year, and were selected as National Outstanding Tree Farmers of the Year in 1999.
 They are staunch supporters of sustainable forestry, conservation and environmental protection.
 Chuck Leavell wrote his first book, Forever Green: The History and Hope of The American Forest in 2000.
 His autobiography, Between Rock and a Home Place was published in 2005, and is acclaimed as one of the best rock autobiographies ever published.
 In 2006, Leavell wrote a children's book, The Tree Farmer.
 His most recent book is Growing A Better America: Smart, Strong, Sustainable (2011, with J. Marshall Craig), the theme of which is "smart" growth.
 It has been called one of the best "common sense environmental books of all time".

 Leavell was appointed by former Georgia Governor Sonny Perdue to the Georgia Land Conservation Council in 2008.
 He has also served on the Boards of The American Forest Foundation, The United States Endowment for Forestry and Communities and other influential non-profits and makes frequent trips to Washington, D.C. to discuss forestry and environmental policy matters with lawmakers on both sides of the aisle.
 In February 2012, the same month he received the Lifetime Achievement Grammy Award, he was given an Honorary Forest Ranger award from the United States Forest Service.
 He has stated that he reveres both of these honors equally.

 Leavell and Joel Babbit are the co-founders of The Mother Nature Network, an environmental news and information website that launched in January 2009.
 The site has grown to be the most visited independent environmental website in the world.
 Leavell serves as Director of Environmental Affairs, and sits on the board of directors for the company.
 He hosts two video series on mnn.com: "Love of the Land," in which he discusses sustainability and conservation issues, and "In The Green Room," a series in which he interviews fellow celebrities about the environment and their philanthropic work.

+On June 26, 2025, Leavell was presented with the Daughters of the American Revolution's President General's Medallion, in recognition of his musical achievements and advocacy for American forests, by Pamela Rouse Wright during the opening ceremony of the 134th Continental Congress at DAR Constitution Hall in Washington, D.C.

 Leavell hosts the public television series America's Forests with Chuck Leavell.

 In 2022, Leavell was recognized as an honorary lifetime member of the Society of American Foresters in recognition of his “commitment to understanding forest management practices, engaging policymakers to support our nation’s forests, and using his platform to communicate the critical benefits and pressing challenges of our forests”.